Nuit Blanche Toronto

 Context

-Over a million visitors attend Nuit Blanche annually - yet online forums are filled with negative reviews.
+Over a million visitors attend Nuit Blanche annually.

-Nuit Blanche is a free night-time arts festival with multimedia art installations, performances, and other activities.
+Nuit Blanche is a free night-time arts event with multimedia art installations, performances, and other activities.
 Taking place annually across Toronto, the familiar city is transformed from 7PM to 7AM.

 Over the years, some comments stand out as long lasting issues that seem to go unresolved.